texastsarulebook/texastsarulebook.github.io/docs/unique-to-texas/hot-rod-co2-car-competition.md

 :::info Upcoming Themes

-2024: Formula 1 Race Car – realistic model with exposed wheels/tires, cowl induction, front spoiler and rear spoiler, and a roll cage over the driver compartment.
+2024: Formula 1 Race Car – realistic model with exposed wheels/tires, cowl induction, front spoiler and rear spoiler, and a roll cage over the driver compartment. **For this year only, the engine can be either front or rear mounted based on the era of car design.**
 2025: NHRA Funny Car – must include an engine, seat, exhaust, removeable body shroud, and roll cage over the driver seat.
 2026: Pro Stock Pickup - must include an engine, seat, exhaust, removeable body shroud, and roll cage over the driver seat.
 2027: Hot Rod/Classic Gasser must include an engine, seat, exhaust, removeable body shroud or hinged hood to expose the engine compartment, and roll cage.